 What is the purchasing capacity of your customers?
 Answer such questions to get a dependable customer profile.

 Talk to and learn from your customers and test out which designs will sell best online and at trade shows.

-Selling at trade shows and in boutiques, will enable you see how customers are actually interacting with your designs, which can dictate how you display and sell each piece.
+Selling at trade shows and in boutiques will enable you to see how customers are actually interacting with your designs, which can dictate how you display and sell each piece.